ashwinpra/koss-git-task/Documentation.md

 - You can manually push changes to stash using `git stash push -m "<message>"`
 - Then you can run `git stash apply` or `git stash apply x` according to your need. (x is corresponding index)
 - Lower the index, more recent the change
-- If you don't need to apply those changes, then just use `git checkout . ` which resets all the uncommited code.
 - This can be used for debugging of potentially bugged file by stashing it and seeing if there is a bug, if not then checking out.
 - `git stash pop` used to implement that stash on your main code and then remove it from the stash list.
 - You can even carry forward the stashed commits to a different branch using `git stash branch`